Bayesian edge selection or Bayesian estimation for a Markov random field model for binary and/or ordinal variables.

 , this means that networks with the same complexity (number of edges) get the same prior weight.
 The Stochastic Block modeledge_prior = "Stochastic-Block"

 assumes that nodes can be organized into blocks or clusters.
-In principle, the assignment of nodes to such clusters is unknown, and the model as implemented here considers all possible options @i.e., specifies a Dirichlet process on the node to block allocation as described by @GengEtAl_2019bgms.
+In principle, the assignment of nodes to such clusters is unknown, and the model as implemented here considers all possible options @i.e., specifies a Dirichlet prior on the probability of allocations as described by @GengEtAl_2019bgms.
 This model is advantageous when nodes are expected to fall into distinct clusters.
 The inclusion probabilities for the edges are defined at the level of the clusters, with a beta prior for the unknown inclusion probability with shape parametersbeta_bernoulli_alpha

 andbeta_bernoulli_beta